hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 `toEthAddr` would be used to choose a recipient to transfer the `amountFloat16`.
 Hence, coordinator would select the recipient `idx` to add `amountFloat16` (called `auxToIdx`).

-> Note that this transaction encourages the coordinator to create new accounts through L1 coordinator transaction [CreateAccountEth](#createaccounteth)
+> Note that this transaction encourages the coordinator to create new accounts through L1 coordinator transaction [CreateAccountEth](#createaccounteth).
 > It is important to mention that this kind on transactions allows the creation of new accounts in the state tree without the need of having any `ether` on L1.
 Hence, users could create new accounts and deposit tokens just through an L2 transaction.

 - Actions:
   - subtract `amountFloat16` from sender `fromIdx`
   - add `amountFloat16` to the recipient `auxToIdx`
     - it must match with `toEthAddr` and `tokenID` signed by sender
 - Valid transaction:
   - sender `fromIdx` exist on the state tree
   - `tokenID` match with `fromIdx` and `auxToIdx` token